What will the course program cover?

 Australian legal practitioners may obtain CPD points for attendance at seminars and workshops relevant to their practice area of the law.

-Our workshop will involve group discussions and exchange of ideas between the participants and presenters.
+Lecture presentations, group discussions and exchange of ideas between the participants and presenters.

 All CPD course registration and related enquiries should be directed to: